Telephone service begins between UAE and Israel as ties open | Times Leader

 Also Sunday, Israeli news websites that had previously been blocked by UAE authorities, like the Times of Israel, the Jerusalem Post and YNet, could be accessed without using means to bypass internet filtering in the Emirates.

-Some in Israel used Palestinian mobile phone numbers with +970 numbers, which those in the UAE could call.
+Some in Israel used Palestinian mobile phones with +970 numbers, which those in the UAE could call.

 The connection of phone service represents the first concrete sign of the deal between the Emiratis and Israelis.

-Israel and the United Arab Emirates announced Thursday they are establishing full diplomatic relations in the U.S.-brokered accord.
+Israel and the United Arab Emirates announced Thursday they were in the U.S.-brokered accord.

 The historic deal delivered a key foreign policy victory to President Donald Trump as he seeks re-election and reflected a changing Middle East in which shared concerns about archenemy Iran have largely overtaken traditional Arab support for the Palestinians.

+by undermining an Arab consensus that recognition of Israel only come in return for .
+That removes a rare source of leverage for the Palestinians.

 The agreement will make the UAE the third Arab country, after Egypt and Jordan, to have full, active diplomatic ties with Israel.
-The countries announced it in a joint statement, saying deals between Israel and the UAE were expected in the coming weeks in such areas as tourism, direct flights and embassies.
+The UAE and Israel announced it in a joint statement, saying deals between the two countries were expected in the coming weeks in such areas as tourism, direct flights and embassies.

 Early Sunday, the Emirates’ state-run WAM news agency announced a UAE company had signed an agreement with an Israeli company for research and study of the coronavirus pandemic.

+On Sunday, the chief of staff of Iran’s armed forces called the UAE’s decision a “disaster.”
+Mohammad Hossein Bagheri urged Abu Dhabi to “revise” its position.

+“If an incident happens in the Persian Gulf and violates the national security of the Islamic Republic of Iran, even a tiny bit, and we see it from the UAE, we will not tolerate it,” Bagheri said.

-Associated Press writer Ilan Ben Zion in Jerusalem contributed to this report.
+Associated Press writers Ilan Ben Zion in Jerusalem, Nasser Karimi in Tehran, Iran, and Asim Tanveer in Multan, Pakistan, contributed to this report.